1. Home

 When should microchipping be done?

 Ideally your pet cat or dog should be microchipped prior to you purchasing or adopting your pet.
 This is the only way to effectively trace the origin of a cat or dog.
-However, if your pet is not yet microchipped then we recommend that you make an appointment with your vet to have your pet microchipped (even in those states where microchipping is not yet compulsory).
+However, if your pet is not yet microchipped then we recommend that you make an appointment with your vet to have your pet microchipped (even in those jurisdictions where microchipping is not yet compulsory).
 Some local councils and animal welfare organisations can also microchip pets.

-Where can I microchip my pet?
+Where can I have my pet microchipped?

 Also Read